IT consultancy in Lancashire

 Three projects, three numbers.

-A specialist clock repair business in the North West was paying for three separate hosting plans across two providers, with a website that slowed during peak enquiry times.
+A specialist clock-repair business in the North West was paying for three separate hosting plans across two providers, with a website that slowed during peak enquiry times.

 We consolidated everything onto a single setup sized to the actual traffic, then tuned the configuration.
-The site loads faster, and the monthly bill is £500 lower.

-1 week per month time savings
+1 week saved / month

 A UK medical association was spending around a week each month processing expenses through spreadsheets and email chains.